Can you see the word that changes its meaning in this Martha Peace quote? Try to spot it:

 Question asked to Martha Peace: I know the Bible teaches women to be submissive to their husbands, but what about a wife whose husband screams, cusses, and hits her?

 Peace reminds us of texts that say wives should submit (hupotasso).
 She applies that as a performance command to wives: Submit/ obey/ be submissive, whether he is right or not, whenever he does not ask you to sin.
 The submission command is not, in her teaching, also part of what the husband and all believers should do under Eph.
-5:21, as she calls it a “different role”.
+5:21, as she calls it a “different role” – not the man’s role.

 Where would she get her ideas from?
 Methinks it’s from a man-centered (man as in adult male, not as in human) church.
 And these men interpret “Christians, submit to authorities” as “the authorities owe us.”
 And these men she listens to interpret “wives, submit to husbands” as “the wives owe us.”
 This has nothing to do with good scripture exegesis, but with personal selfishness.